-FIGURE 8-4: STREET BANNER PROMOTING THE ARTS AND ENTERTAINMENT DISTRICT Source: City of Annapolis
+FIGURE 8-4: STREET BANNER PROMOTING THE ARTS AND ENTERTAINMENT DISTRICT

 Unfortunately, it is difficult to surmise how the economic activity of the District has changed over time or how well it is performing given that the economic modeling approach is refined each year.
 However, it is important to acknowledge that the economic footprint of the District is complex and far-reaching.
 As the report concludes: "Maryland's A&E Districts support creativity, and in turn, spur economic activity in their localities.
-This activity supports additional businesses throughout Maryland's A&E Districts extends beyond district borders."
+This activity supports additional businesses throughout Maryland's economy.
+Thus, the total influence of Maryland's A&E Districts extends beyond district borders."